apalmos/Nanopore/README.md

 - resume_nextflow can be used to simply re-launch Nextflow with all cached analyses (from where you left off)
 - nextflow.config is a file used to input configurations into the pipeline.
 It's currently empty so that the pipeline can remain generic.

 ### Note: the pipeline outputs files into alignment_output folder.
 The VCF (and/or other files) can then be used for downstream applications, as required.
+In addition, the piepline is not yet set-up for barcoding.
+For barcoded runs, in the 'start_nextflow.sh' script, there will need to be a loop to specify the directories of barcodes.

 ## RNAseq
 Uunder nextflow_RNAseq you wil find similar scripts, but for RNAseq on Nanopore data.
 You will need to copy them into your project directory (containing 'fastq_pass', 'fastq_fail' etc. folders).